hhbsamir/samir-jlks/PUBLISHING-GUIDE.md

           allow write: if isOrganizer();
         }

-        // Settings can only be managed by an organizer match /settings/{settingId} {
+        // Settings can be read by anyone, but only written by an organizer match /settings/{settingId} {
+            allow read: if true;
-            allow read, write: if isOrganizer();
+            allow write: if isOrganizer();
         }

         // Scores and Feedback can be written by anyone (judges),